lucieBBR/ComoComo_MVP/README.md

       DB_PASS=YOUR_PASSWORD
       ```

-Run `yarn migrate` in your terminal in the project folder in order to create `favorites` table in the `comocomo` database;
+Run `yarn migrate` in your terminal in the project folder in order to create `favorites` table in the `comocomo` database; Use this command whenever making changes to the database/table data;

 ### Run Your Development Servers